Home / Travel Europe / Travel Spain / 25 Best Things to do in Seville Spain + Free Sightseeing Map

 You can take a guided tour or visit the palace on your own (with an audio tour) to learn about its history.
 Don’t forget to admire the stunning staterooms, the courtyards, gardens, and the fountains.

 The intricate details of the palace’s architecture are full of charm and character, creating a luxuriously royal atmosphere.
-This palace had served as a residence for Queen Victoria, Jackie Kennedy, Raniero III of Monaco and his wife Grace Kelly, and many more.
+This palace had served as a residence for Queen Victoria, Jackie Kennedy, Raniero III of Monaco, and his wife, Grace Kelly, and many more.

-The palace also has a diverse collection of artworks to be admired including paintings and sculptures.
+The palace also has a diverse collection of artworks to be admired, including paintings and sculptures.
 There are over 1450 pieces of artwork on display to explore.
 TICKETS: Get entry tickets for Las Dueñas Palace.

-Visit the Museo de Bellas Artes
+12. Visit the Museo de Bellas Artes

-Admire the San Salvador church
+13. Admire the San Salvador church

 San Salvador Church - What to see in Seville

-San Salvador Church Seville Spain
+San Salvador Church, Seville, Spain

-San Salvador church was built on the ruins of a 9th-century mosque – Ibn Adabba – the Great Mosque of Muslim Seville.
+The San Salvador church was built on the ruins of a 9th-century mosque – Ibn Adabba – the Great Mosque of Muslim Seville.
 Get your entry tickets to the San Salvador Church.

 BOOK: Horse-drawn carriage ride across Seville’s landmarks, with hotel pick up and drop off

-Cross the Isabelle Ponte II or Triana Bridge
+15. Cross the Isabelle Ponte II or Triana Bridge

-Seville’s unique personality and character comes from the river Guadalquivir and the many bridges built over it.
+Seville’s unique personality and character come from the river Guadalquivir and the many bridges built over it.
 Of them all, the Isabelle Ponte II is a fine example of the rich cultural heritage that Seville brings in.

 Triana Views What to see in Seville